Strain (biology)

 In biology, a strain is a genetic variant, a subtype or a culture within a biological species.
 Strains are often seen as inherently artificial concepts, characterized by a specific intent for genetic isolation.
 This is most easily observed in microbiology where strains are derived from a single cell colony and are typically quarantined by the physical constraints of a Petri dish.
 Strains are also commonly referred to within virology, botany, and with rodents used in experimental studies.

 Microbiology and virology

 It has been said that "there is no universally accepted definition for the terms 'strain', 'variant', and 'isolate' in the virology community, and most virologists simply copy the usage of terms from others".

-A strain is a genetic variant or subtype of a microorganism (e.g., a virus, bacterium or fungus).
+A strain is a genetic variant or subtype of a microorganism such as a bacterial strain or a specific strain of a virus, or fungus.
 For example, a "flu strain" is a certain biological form of the influenza or "flu" virus.
 These flu strains are characterized by their differing isoforms of surface proteins.
 New viral strains can be created due to mutation or swapping of genetic components when two or more viruses infect the same cell in nature.
 These phenomena are known respectively as antigenic drift and antigenic shift.
 Microbial strains can also be differentiated by their genetic makeup using metagenomic methods to maximize resolution within species.
 This has become a valuable tool to analyze the microbiome.